-Ophthalmic Partners of Pennsylvania and New Jersey provide corneal disease treatment for patients in Philadelphia, Pennsylvania; Cherry Hill, New Jersey; and the surrounding communities.
+Ophthalmic Partners provide corneal disease treatment for patients in Philadelphia, Pennsylvania; Cherry Hill, New Jersey; and the surrounding communities.

 The cornea is the clear, front part of the eye.
 It is the first structure that light must pass through to enter the eye and be focused on the retina, allowing clear vision.
 Because the cornea is responsible for about two-thirds of the light-focusing power of the eye, a problem with the cornea often leads to problems in vision.
 Corneal disease and conditions that damage the cornea include:

 - Corneal neovascularization

 And a number of other disorders.
 Many corneal conditions can be treated with medications while others may need surgery.

 WHAT DOES CORNEA SURGERY INVOLVE?

 A full-thickness corneal transplant can be used to treat a wide variety of corneal conditions.
 In this procedure, a central, full-thickness button of the cornea is removed and replaced by a donor cornea of similar size.
 The transplanted tissue is typically sutured into position.
 The full-thickness corneal transplant is an excellent tool to restore vision, but recovery of the best vision can take as long as 12 to 18 months.

 This is very similar to a traditional corneal transplant.
 The major difference is that with IEK, both the diseased cornea and donor cornea are trephined (or cut) with a laser.
 The use of the laser allows for greater precision for transplant size and wound construction.
 This custom design may allow for faster healing and less post-operative irregularity in the cornea and does allow for greater wound strength.
 IEK is not for everybody, and only a detailed exam with special imaging studies of the cornea can determine if a patient is a good candidate for a laser-guided corneal transplant.